loomnetwork/loom-sdk-documentation/docs/en/loomevents.md

 }
 ```

-The first json in the cli ouptut is the response of the subscribe command.
+The first json in the cli output is the response of the `subscribe` command.
 The following json is an event from a contract processing a transaction.

 ### Example go code

-You can refer to [a demo indexer](https://github.com/loomnetwork/etherboy-core/blob/master/tools/cli/indexer/etherboyindexer.go) which uses the redis and websocket event subscriptions to read the events and persist to elasticsearch.
+You can refer to [a demo indexer](https://github.com/loomnetwork/etherboy-core/blob/master/tools/cli/indexer/etherboyindexer.go) which uses the Redis and web socket event subscriptions to read the events and persist to elasticsearch.
 (Note that this code is meant only for demonstration purposes).